Haven (XHV) is the world's first network of private stable assets.

 Did Haven have a premine?

-No. It is believed the initial developers solo mined about 95,000 XHV coins that were sold on the market by January 7th 2019.
+No. It is believed the initial developers solo mined about 95,000 XHV (0.1% of supply) that were sold on the market by January 7th 2019.
 Since then a new team of developers took over the project.

-In comparison it is believed Satoshi Nakamoto solo mined 1.1m BTC.
-About 500,000 LTC were mined at launch because of high demand and the difficulty adjustment capped at 4x by the LTC/BTC protocol.
+In comparison it is believed Satoshi Nakamoto solo mined 1.1m BTC (5.2% of supply).
+About 0.5m LTC (0.5% of supply) were mined at launch because of high demand and the difficulty adjustment capped at 4x by the LTC/BTC protocol due to a bug.

 Limitations

-Conversions depend on a price feed from a Chainlink oracle that charges the Haven dev team $2,000 per month.
+Conversions depend on a price feed from a Chainlink oracle that charges the Haven dev team $200 per month.
 The price feed is provided by an API hosted on centralized servers.
-Haven doesn't know of a secure way to have decentralized miners verify asset prices.